MMerzoug/E-Commerce-Back-End/README.md

 The response to a successful request would be a JSON object that contains an empty body.

-## Tests
-You can run tests using the following command:

 ## Best Code Practices
 This application adheres to the following code standards: